luciano-ilha/gameshark_articles_ror/README.md

 # Gameshark Articles

-It's a games article desktop app that allows users to post their articles and other users to like and make a comment about it.
+It's a games article desktop app that allows users to post their articles in several categories like What's New, Action, Sports, FPS, RPG e Terror.
+Another user can read an article and upvate or downvote any created article.
+These articles are ordered to show at the front banner the article with the best score from this votes in total.
+In the categories section, the user can see the articles for that particular category ordered by the last one created, this last one is the one displayed in the category banner at "home" page.

 ![Screenshot](app/assets/images/project-screenshot.png)